 I used the Python programming language to create automated, well-documented, and easily adjustable scripts to model the impacts of recommended projects, and to score and prioritize recommended projects based on a framework developed in collaboration with the public and planning agencies across all of the corridor cities.

-final plan (including the two maps presented on this page), and collaborated with our team's engineers to develop cost estimates for each of the plan's recommended projects.
+I created dozens of graphics and maps used in the final plan (including the two maps presented on this page), and collaborated with our team's engineers to develop cost estimates for each of the plan's recommended projects.